zkoss/zkckeditor/ckez/src/archive/web/js/ckez/ext/CKeditor/plugins/wsc/README.md

-﻿WebSpellChecker Dialog Plugin for CKEditor 4
+WebSpellChecker Dialog Plugin for CKEditor 4
 ===============================

 WebSpellChecker Dialog (WSC Dialog) provides distraction-free proofreading, checking the whole text’s spelling and grammar on-click in a separate pop-up window.

 ![WSC Dialog Plugin for CKEditor 4 View](https://webspellchecker.com/app/images/wsc_dialog_plugin_for_ckeditor4.png)

 This plugin brings the multi-language WSC Dialog functionality into CKEditor 4.
 It is integrated by default starting with [Standard Package of CKEditor 4](https://ckeditor.com/ckeditor-4/download/).
 You can find it on the CKEditor 4 toolbar panel under the ABC button (Check Spelling).

 If your version of CKEditor doesn’t have WSC Dialog built-in, you can easily add it by following the steps outlined in the Get Started section.

 The default version of WSC Dialog plugin for CKEditor 4 is using the free services of WebSpellChecker.
 It is provided with a banner ad and has some [limitations](https://docs.webspellchecker.net/display/WebSpellCheckerCloud/Free+and+Paid+WebSpellChecker+Cloud+Services+Comparison+for+CKEditor).

 To lift the limitations and get rid of the banner, [obtain a license](https://webspellchecker.com/wsc-dialog-ckeditor4/#pricing).
 Depending on your needs, you can choose a Cloud-based or Server (self-hosted) solution.